fsvreddit/bot-bouncer/README.md

 # Change History

+## v1.24 (coming soon)

+* Add new evaluator type
+* Internal changes to support operations on /r/BotBouncer

 ## v1.23.1

 * Bot Bouncer can now accept a moderator invite if it has been accidentally removed from the mod list